Second stimulus check might still be possible for eligible adults. Here's who could qualify

-A second stimulus check could still be in the cards this year, if the latest hints about restarting stimulus bill negotiations to authorize it materializes.
-If Congress fails to vote on a bill that includes another direct payment, there could be a new executive order to fund stimulus payments with money from existing pandemic programs.
+The path to a second stimulus check has been bumpy, but it isn't over yet.
+If negotiations on an overarching stimulus bill resume (here's where the debate stands now), or if a new executive action authorizes another round of stimulus money, it's still possible the checks could come before the year's end.
+Here's one big part of the equation: Would you and your family qualify?

-In the chart below, we detail everything we know right now when it comes to eligibility for a second check, including how factors like your income, your number of dependents and a range of rules and exceptions could affect whether you personally qualify for another round of stimulus money, should there be one.
-(Note: Nine million people who are eligible for the first check can still claim it.)
+The answer isn't necessarily straightforward, and there are a lot of factors involved, including your income, your number of dependents and a range of rules and exceptions that could affect your eligibility, if another stimulus check occurs.
+(Note: 9 million people who are eligible for the first check can still claim it.)

 One new demographic might qualify to contribute to an even larger sum for family groups than the first stimulus payment originally allowed -- read on for more information, and try our stimulus check calculator to estimate how much money you might get.
 We update this story regularly.